ConsultingMD/blog/source/_posts/2015-06-02-convention-and-the-polymorph.markdown

 end
 ```

-* and DSL-generated associations like:
+It will also generate associations like:
 ```
    class User
      has_many :audits, :as => :auditable